- In 2018, 37.9 million people were living with HIV.

-- Since the beginning of the pandemic, 76.1 million people have contracted HIV and 35 million have died of AIDS-related illnesses.
+- Since the beginning of the pandemic, 74.9 million people have become infected with HIV and 32.0 million have died of AIDS-related illnesses.

 HIV in Key Populations

-- Outside of sub-Saharan Africa, key populations (men who have sex with men, people who inject drugs, transgender people, sex workers) and their sexual partners accounted for 80% of new HIV infections in 2015.
+- Approximately 54% of new HIV infections globally in 2018 were among key populations (men who have sex with men, people who inject drugs, sex workers, and transgender people) and their sexual partners.

-- Even in sub-Saharan Africa, key populations and their sexual partners account for 25% of new HIV infections.
+- In Eastern Europe and Central Asia and the Middle East and North Africa, key populations and their sexual partners accounted for at least 95% of new HIV infections.

 HIV in Children

-- In 2016, although about 54% of adults aged 15 years and older living with HIV had access to treatment, just 43% of children had access.
+- In 2018, while 62% of adults aged 15 and older living with HIV had access to treatment, just 54% of children had access.

 HIV in Women

-- In 2016, there were an estimated 17.8 million women living with HIV, constituting 51% of all adults living with HIV.
+- In 2018, an estimated 18.8 million women were living with HIV, constituting 52% of all adults aged 15 and over living with HIV.

-- In 2016, almost 43% of the estimated 1.8 million new HIV infections globally were among women.
+- In 2018, more than 46% of the estimated 1.6 million new HIV infections in adults globally were among women.

 The Regional Picture